SamuelSwartzberg/flashcardifying_text_temp/inf.md

 Nautilus is file manager for GNOME.

 ⟮h:∞;<img src="sm_Screenshot%202020-02-23%20at%2018.08.49%20(1).jpg">⟯
-For ⟮c:2;Finder⟯, ⟮c:1;whenever you search anything in the top right bar⟯, ⟮c:3;a Searching/Find window opens⟯. ⟮h:gb;To ⟮c:4;add filters to the search⟯, ⟮c:5;click the small plus in the top right corner⟯. ⟮h:gb;You can use this to search ⟮c:6;pretty much any of the files properties⟯ with ⟮c:7;fine granularity⟯.⟯⟯
+For ⟮c:2;Finder⟯, ⟮c:1;whenever you search anything in the top right bar⟯, ⟮c:3;a Searching/Find window opens⟯. ⟮h:b;To ⟮c:4;add filters to the search⟯, ⟮c:5;click the small plus in the top right corner⟯. ⟮h:b;You can use this to search ⟮c:6;pretty much any of the files properties⟯ with ⟮c:7;fine granularity⟯.⟯⟯

 ##### information